A Practical Travel Guide to Coron, Palawan

 - Atienza Shipping Lines – If you are ‘adventurous’ (take a look at these photos and you’ll know what I mean) Atienza currently has a ferry from Manila to Coron every Saturday and Wednesday.
 They also have a cargo/passenger ferry to and from El Nido.
 For this you must be extra adventurous as the ‘Legal Nomads‘ will tell you.

 - A shared van ride from Busuanga airport to town takes around 35 minutes and costs 150 pesos per person.
 Transfer to and from the airport is easily arranged ahead of time with whichever accommodation you are staying at.
+Take note: If you are staying at a resort far from town you will most likely pay a costly premium for airport transfers.
+There are no practical options unless you take one of the vans to town to the bus depot and take public transportation (crowded bus, jeepney).

 - There are no taxis and transportation around town consists of walking or tricycle.
 You can flag them down anywhere and they cost 10 pesos per person within town and 20 pesos outside town.
 Make sure you have small bills.